 Route 10 McCain Mall

-To streamline service, METRO staff recommends maintaining Route 10 McCain Mall service along McCain Boulevard to serve the McCain Mall campus and streamlining the terminal loop (the bus will turn south onto Richards Road, loop through the Baptist Health campus, then turn right onto Stockton Drive, and left/north onto Richards Road again).
+To streamline service, Route 10 McCain Mall will no longer deviate into McCain Mall and will instead serve the mall campus by operating along McCain Boulevard.
+The terminal loop will be streamlined and straightened so only riders going to Baptist Health-North Little Rock have to ride through the Baptist Health campus.
+(The bus will turn south onto Richards Road, loop through the Baptist Health campus, then turn right onto Stockton Drive, and left/north onto Richards Road again.)

 Route 13 UA – Pulaski Technical College